What is dementia?

-There are medicines you can take for dementia.
-They cannot cure it, but they can slow it down for a while and make it easier to live with.
+Medicines for dementia can slow it down for a while and make it easier to live with.
+Medicines can't cure it.
+But they may help improve mental function, mood, or behavior.

 As dementia gets worse, a person may get depressed or angry and upset.
 An active social life, counseling, and sometimes medicine may help with changing emotions.

 The goals of ongoing treatment are to keep the person safely at home as long as possible and to provide support and guidance to the caregivers.

 The person will need routine follow-up visits.
 The doctor will monitor medicines and the person's level of functioning.

 - Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.

 - Eat healthy foods.
 Eat lots of whole grains, fruits, and vegetables every day.
 If you are not hungry, try snacks or nutritional drinks such as Boost, Ensure, or Sustacal.

 - If you have problems sleeping: